Keibert Ruiz Player Props: Nationals vs. Rockies

 Keibert Ruiz At The Plate

-- Ruiz is batting .529 with one homer during his last outings and is on an eight-game hitting streak.
+- Ruiz will look to extend his nine-game hitting streak.
+He's batting .444 over the course of his last outings.

-- Ruiz has picked up a hit in 58.8% of his 80 games this season, with more than one hit in 27.5% of them.
+- Ruiz has picked up a hit in 59.3% of his 81 games this year, with at least two hits in 28.4% of them.

-- Ruiz has an RBI in 28 of 80 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- Ruiz has driven home a run in 29 games this year (35.8%), including more than one RBI in 9.9% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 31.3% of his games this year, with two or more runs scored in 3.8%.
+- He has scored in 32.1% of his games this year, with more than one run scored in 3.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.